mouadk/Insomnihack2024/README.md

 # Insomnihack2024

-This repository holds Demonstrations for Insomnihack2024 conference, Hijacking the JVM and bypassing RASP.
+This repository holds demos for Insomnihack2024 conference, Hijacking the JVM and bypassing RASP.

 ## rasp-agent
 I've implemented a basic, naive RASP agent to demonstrate bypass techniques.
 Please do not regard it as a guide for implementing RASP.
 It was primarily used for demonstration purposes.
+Don't use it in production!.

 ## Bypass using Unsafe API